 An electrophysiologist (or cardiac EP) has extended training — two additional years beyond the required training of a cardiologist — in cardiovascular issues that involve diagnosing and treating abnormal heart rhythms, otherwise known as arrhythmias, according to the University of Rochester Medical Center.
-EPs review the results of various tests that may be ordered by a cardiologist, including a stress test (which monitors how the heart reacts during exercise), an echocardiogram (which uses sound waves to show images of the heart's structure and how it functions) and electrocardiogram (which involves placing electrodes on the chest in order to record the heart's electrical activity).
+EPs review the results of various tests that may be ordered by a cardiologist, including a stress test (which monitors how the heart reacts during exercise), an echocardiogram (which uses sound waves to show images of the heart's structure and how it functions) and an electrocardiogram (which involves placing electrodes on the chest in order to record the heart's electrical activity).
 The EP then determines whether any arrhythmias detected in these tests warrant treatment.

 Along with prescribing medicine, these specialists can also treat arrhythmias by either implanting a device in the body that's designed to reset or control the heart (like a pacemaker or implantable cardioverter defibrillator) or performing a procedure that will have the same effect (such as a defibrillation, a technique that delivers a controlled electric shock to the heart).